mypaint/mypaint/README.md

-MyPaint has an associated library, [libmypaint](https://github.com/mypaint/libmypaint), which is distributed as a sister project on Github.
+MyPaint has an associated library, [libmypaint](https://github.com/mypaint/libmypaint), which is distributed as a sister project on Github, as well as an associated data package, mypaint-data.
-If you fetch the application's source with `git`, this dependency will be fetched automatically by the commands below as a relative [submodule](http://www.git-scm.com/book/en/Git-Tools-Submodules).
+If you fetch the application's source with `git`, these dependencies will be fetched automatically by the commands below as a relative [submodule](http://www.git-scm.com/book/en/Git-Tools-Submodules).
 There are several third-party dependencies too: